Aberlemno sculptured stones: Aberlemno 3

 The western road-side stone is another Class II stone.
 It has an elaborately decorated ringed cross flanked by adoring angels on one side, and a hunting scene on the reverse, below two large Pictish symbols.
 This stone is known as Aberlemno 3.
 This stone has until recently been thought to date from the late eighth century.
 More recent comparative analyses have suggested that it may be of a later, mid-ninth-century origin.

 Aberlemno 3 has different proportions to the Kirkyard Cross-slab, being relatively tall and thin, with parallel sides which have incised decoration (those of the other cross-slab are plain).
 The monument's height and decoration on four faces both suggest it is later in date than Aberlemno 2.
 Its nearest artistic analogies appear to be sculptures from Easter Ross in northern Scotland, notable the Hilton of Cadboll stone (now in the Museum of Scotland), which has a closely similar hunting scene.

 Aberlemno 4

 This stone, found in 1961 is approximately 1.5 metres tall, 0.5 m wide and 0.3 m thick.
 It has incised symbols on an unworked stone, defining it under J Romilly Allen and Joseph Anderson's classification system as a Class I stone.
 There are two symbols, a horseshoe and a Pictish Beast.
 The anterior portion of the beast symbol (facing right) has suffered some damage due to ploughing, but is still easily visible.

 Aberlemno 5

-The eastern Class I stone is highly eroded and the incised symbols are extremely difficult to make out.
+The central roadside stone bears only traces of incised marks.
 This stone is thought to be unfinished or a later fake.
 This stone is known as Aberlemno 5.

+2022 stone

+A stone was found in 2022 by a group led by archaeologist Gordon Noble of Aberdeen University.
+This would fit within Allen and Anderson's Class I group of stones.
+The carvings on this stone include a double disk and z-rod, crescent and v-rod, mirror and comb, and a possible large v-rod without associated symbol encompassing all symbols.

+Woodwrae stone

+The Woodwrae Stone was recovered from a ruined castle that occupied a position 1 km north of Aberlemno.
+It was one of two carved stones used as floor slabs at the castle and was removed in 1819 to the collection of Sir Walter Scott at Abbotsford House, the other stone being lost at some point.
+The extant stone was donated to the Society of Antiquaries of Scotland in 1924 and can be seen at the National Museum of Scotland in Edinburgh.